sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/integration-guide/02-data-loading.md

 As a best practice, you should also rely on this new link for your Access Certification campaigns as it is much more flexible (you can manage data quality issues from the web portal directly)

-This link is the one displayed in IAP everytime you have "line manager" information displayed.
+This link is the one displayed in IAP every time you have "line manager" information displayed.

 ## Resource manager